Analytic Teams (ALC)

 - Review student analysis of findings from the Google Doc.

-- Provide feedback/grade to the group or individual based on the quality of analysis.
+- Provide feedback/grade to the group or individual based on the quality of the analysis.

 - Summarize student performance in the next class.
 Tell them how these skills will affect their future work, and make suggestions on how students can improve their analytic process.